nozer/quill-delta-to-html/README.md

 In this case,

-    1 - containerBlock event will be called with relevant block op and child ops 2 - inlineGroup will be called with ops in this section 3 - dataBlock will be called
+    1 - block event will be called with relevant block op and child ops 2 - inlineGroup event will be called with ops in this section 3 - block event will be called again
-    4 - containerBlock will be called again
+    4 - block will be called once more
     5 - inlineGroup will be called again as well.